 Through this set of videos, the channel will provide the necessary information to support the refugees in the process of adapting to their new home.
 These subtle and simple facts about the host country can help the refugee to generate a more accurate image of the host country and speed the process to understand this new context.
 Speeding the process of adapting means decrease the uncertainty and increase their self-esteem and hope.

-I am an an advisor and consultant on design-driven innovation at rrebrand, a strategic design consultancy that helps organizations innovate in a meaningful way, and a PhD fellow at University of los Andes.
+I am an an advisor and consultant on design-driven innovation at rrebrand, a strategic design consultancy that helps organizations innovate in a meaningful way, and a Professor of practice at University of los Andes.
 This blog is a platform to share my thoughts about design and share some case studies organized in three categories: strategic, product and social innovation.